learn-co-curriculum/hs-coding-club-html-practice/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

+## Step 4

+When you're done with you're work, it's important to push your work to GitHub.
+Remember, that's your online developer portfolio.
+In Nitrous, in terminal in the `Album Cover` directory, enter `learn submit`.
+This will push your code to GitHub (you can see it if you look at your repositories!) and mark the lab as complete.

 ## Share Share Share!

 When you're done, don't forget to share your amazing work!
 Screen shot your completed album cover or code and share with **\#flatironcodeclub** and **\#pharrellneedsme